Jojojoseph00/Design3/README.md

-# Design3
+# Overview:
-Python website for job search platform
+This is the repository for our DT3 job search platform

+# Summary:

+We are using:
+-Angular: Javascript, Typescript, HTML, CSS
+-Firebase: NoSQL database